cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/design-process-and-tools.md

 ## Tools

 ### Figma
 Figma is our design tool of choice.
 We use it to explore ideas, share approaches, collaborate, and manage assets.
+Please see the [Getting Started](https://www.figma.com/file/LrzsOu8U5KcMAjJTQ1O3BG/covid19.ca.gov-screens?node-id=5967%3A0) page in Figma for documentation on how Figma files are organized.

 ### Miro
 We us Miro for collaborative whiteboarding sessions.
 As a design tool, it is used to facilitate workshops with other team members.